Skip to main content

 Guam Symphony Society – Hagatna, Guam

 The Guam Symphony Society is the oldest such organization in the remote Marianas region.
-Its season runs September through May and features approximately 10 classical performances.
+Its season runs September through May and features several classical performances.
 The organization is unique in that amateur volunteer musicians can play with international visiting professionals.
 Occasionally, some arrangements, including Handel’s “Messiah,” have been reinterpreted in Guam’s native Chamorro language.

 More information